netgainsystems/docs/content/getting_started/install-emedge.md

 title: Setting up EM Edge
 weight: -10
 ---
-EM Edge is the remote software agent that runs at your local site to collect and forward monitoring data to your Cloud Vista instance.
+EM Edge is the remote software agent that runs at your local site that collects and forwards monitoring data to your Cloud Vista instance.
 This page tells you how to get started with setting up EM Edge agent to run at your local site.

 <!-- spellchecker-disable -->